 Designing myself — an iterative process

-of curiosity, empathy, and systems
+of curiosity, empathy, and systems.

-But I didn’t start here.
-For many years, I worked in the art industry alongside artists and collectors.
 I was part of small, international teams and took on a wide range of responsibilities — from sales and registrar work to acting as a liaison between collectors, artists, shippers, and clients.

 A few years ago, I returned to yoga after an unsuccessful first attempt earlier in life — and this time, it was the right moment.
-I enjoyed it so much that I decided to take the leap and complete my training to become a certified yoga teacher.

 What I’ve learned from my experiences